Fellowships & Grants Archive

 “My Happy Story”

-1992 – In Sofia, Bulgaria, I met a German woman - a member of the EU Parliament – who recommended that I study Finance abroad because of Bulgaria’s transition to a new economic system.
+1992 – In Sofia, Bulgaria, I met a German woman – a member of the EU Parliament – who recommended that I study Finance abroad because of Bulgaria’s transition to a new economic system.
 I prepared the research project even though my colleagues and I did not have any personal connections with foreign professors to recommend my work.
-At that time, in our local association in Bulgaria we received information about potential asssistance from the Fellowship Committee of the International Federation of University Women (IFUW).
+At that time, in our local association in Bulgaria we received information about potential asssistance from the Fellowship Committee of the Graduate Women International (GWI).
 Within two weeks, three universities in Great Britain offered me a place as a postgraduate student on the basis of my research proposal, of which I ultimately chose the University of West of England in Bristol.
-I had meanwhile applied for IFUW’s Fellowship, though I believed my chances were low as I knew that no women within my region had received this award.
+I had meanwhile applied for GWI’s Fellowship, though I believed my chances were low as I knew that no women within my region had received this award.

 1993 – At Bristol Business School, I was met with a warm welcome at the University of West of England.
 My colleagues even recognised my arrival in the university newspaper, writing that they hoped I would enjoy my stay.
 I certainly did!
 I learned new knowledge about the market economy, which I was able to take back home to put into practice.
 The high calibre of professors took great care of me and supported me throughout.
 My tutor there – Prof. Roger Hussey – and his wife were like my new family and we still remain good friends.
 Thank you, Roger!